April 20, 2014 by Amy Gold

 Super Duper Alice Cooper," a new documentary about the legendary shock rocker, premiered at the 2014 Tribeca Film Festival and will be shown this spring in theaters across the country and throughout the world.
 Paul Stanley of KISS recently published an autobiography, "Paul Stanley: Face the Music: A Life Exposed," which made its debut at #2 on the New York Times Best Seller list.
 Philip Bailey of Earth, Wind & Fire also published a memoir titled " Shining Star: Braving the Elements Of Earth, Wind & Fire."

-Finally, below is a video of a newly revised version of the Aerosmith classic, "Dream On," which pays homage to the victims of the Boston Marathon bombings.
+Finally, below is a video clip of a newly-revised version of the Aerosmith classic, "Dream On," which pays homage to the victims of the Boston Marathon bombings.
 This haunting yet powerful arrangement, performed by Aerosmith's Steven Tyler and Joe Perry with the Southern California Children's Chorus, was specifically created for the ESPN special, "E:60 Presents Dream On: Stories from Boston's Strongest," which aired on April 15, 2014, one year after the bombings took place.

 April 14, 2014: Crosby, Stills & Nash Add More Show Dates